saolsen/dandd/README.md

 ./dandd
 ```

 It should run with any modern c compiler under any modern c version (>= c99).
 You can look at the github actions workflow file for examples of how to build it on various platforms.
 The github actions workflow tests that it works on these os/compiler/c-version.
+(It also runs it under address sanitizer where applicable.)
 * windows
   * mingw-64 (c99, c11, c17, c2x)
   * clang (c99, c11, c17, c2x)
   * msvc (c11, c17)